by Emma Heptonstall

 Some people think that sex is not important in a relationship and that’s fine if both of you have agreed to this and genuinely mean what you say.
 The intimacy in a relationship can undoubtedly be met in non-sexual ways.
 But without any kind of intimacy at all it is likely that one of you if not both of you will stray.

 Are you both happy?
-Happy with yourselves, your careers and each other?
+Happy with yourselves, your careers, and each other?
 Take time to check in with yourselves and each other.
-Focus on gratitude for the things you have and plan how together you can fulfil your dreams.
+Focus on gratitude for the things you have and plan how together you can fulfill your dreams.

-If you are ‘successful’ spouse in the relationship, how is that for your husband?
+If you are a ‘successful’ spouse in the relationship, how is that for your husband?
 We know that men can sometimes feel threatened by a successful woman.
-This is because men need to be the hunter gatherer and provider and it’s hard wired into them.
-If you are the hunt gatherer and provider in your family, how does you husband really feel about this?
-Is it something that has been forced upon you by necessity, or something that the two of you have negotiated and are happy with.
-Ask yourself “did we make that decision by choice or was it out of necessity”?
+This is because men need to be the hunter-gatherer and providers and it’s hard-wired into them.
+If you are the hunt gatherer and provider in your family, how does your husband really feel about this?
+Is it something that has been forced upon you by necessity, or something that the two of you have negotiated and are happy with?
+Ask yourself “Did we make that decision by choice or was it out of necessity”?
 If the decision was forced upon you, consider spending some time with your husband and getting to know how he really feels about you being the main breadwinner.
 Communication will bring you closer together.

 Remember, surveys are just surveys.
 They are not a reflection of your life.
 But, being mindful of these trigger points will help you keep a check on yourself and your relationship and hopefully keep you out of the Divorce Courts.

 I’m a recovering lawyer having served as a legal adviser for thirteen years.
 I’m also a family mediator, a job which love and I’m very proud of.
 I’m a certified MBit Coach, have a diploma in counseling skills and I’m an NLP Master Practitioner.